A compactification of the moduli space of multiple-spin curves: Introduction

+Fix a positive integer $m$.
+A sequence $(L_i, \alpha_i)_{i=1}^m$ of spin structures on $C$ will be called a \emph{multiple-spin structure on $C$}.
+The tuple $(C,(L_i,\alpha_i)_{i=1}^m)$ will be called a \emph{multiple-spin curve}.
+For each genus $g$, the moduli space of multiple-spin curves will be denoted by $\sgm$ which is the $m$-fold fiber product $\sg \times_{\mg} \dots \times_{\mg} \sg$.
+The purpose of this paper is to give a natural compactification of $\sgm$, determine its irreducible components, and describe its basic geometric properties.

-There is a compactification $\sgbar \to \mgbar$ of $\sg$ over the moduli space of stable curves, whose coarse moduli scheme over $\Cc$ was originally constructed by Cornalba \cite{cornalba} and later the fine moduli stack was constructed in greater generality by Jarvis \cite{jarvis-torsion-free}.
+There is a compactification $\sgbar \to \mgbar$ of $\sg$ over the moduli space $\mgbar$ of stable curves, whose coarse moduli scheme over the complex numbers was originally constructed by Cornalba~\cite{cornalba}.
+Later, the work was completed by Jarvis~\cite{jarvis-torsion-free} by the construction of the moduli stack.

-The initial goal of this paper has been to find a ``good'' compactification for the $m$-fold product $\sgt = \sg \times_{\mg} \dots \times_{\mg} \sg$, i.e., the moduli space of curves with an $m$-tuple of spin structures.
-We achieved this goal in greater generality, not restricting ourselves to the roots of the canonical bundle.
-For now however, we will continue to describe our main result for this specific case.

-Let us point out that the obvious compactification $\sgbart = \sgbar \times_{\mgbar} \dots \times_{\mgbar} \sgbar$ is non-normal (see Appendix \ref{app:non-normal}).
-There is another problem with this compactification: the objects it parametrizes are unnatural as we will see below.